When your child is in 1st year of secondary school, they will be offered a meningococcal ACWY booster vaccination.

-Meningococcal disease can cause meningitis which can leave people with after-effects, including:
+Meningococcal disease can cause meningitis which can leave people with serious after-effects.

-It can also cause septicaemia which can lead to damage the blood vessels and reduce the flow of oxygen to the major organs including the skin and underlying tissues.
-This can lead to:
+It can also cause septicaemia which can damage the blood vessels and reduce the flow of oxygen to the skin, underlying flesh and major organs such

-The most common side effects seen in teenagers and young people are redness, hardening and itching at the injection site, fever, headache, nausea and fatigue.
+The most common side effects in teenagers and young people are:

 These symptoms should last no more than 24 hours.